-3.5.8 Evaluation of the label claims
+2.5.8 Evaluation of the label claims

 The submitted studies are suitable to support the claim "knock down and kills individuals of the black garden ant (Lasius niger)".
 The claim "nest kill" is also supported outdoor for sprinkling application 2 weeks after the treatment and for pouring after 3 weeks.
 No residual efficacy is claimed.
-As the product does not contain any preservative and studies with an aged product have not been submitted, only a shelf life of one year is supported.
+The product does not contain any preservative but studies with a 3 years old product have been submitted and supporta shelf life of 3 years

-3.5.9 Relevant information if the product is intended to be authorised for use with other biocidal product(s)
+2.5.9 Relevant information if the product is intended to be authorised for use with other biocidal product(s)